Secure Multi-Source Multicast: Main Results

 Finally, it is important to note that the constraint on how many messages Eve catches is set on the entire network, thus, Eve may catch $w$ messages of a single source, or $w$ messages from several sources all together.
 Secrecy is maintained in any case, as under individual secrecy, messages from other sources can only increase secrecy, and any network code cannot create linear combinations with other messages which reduce the secrecy level.
 This is another benefit of the model, and hence the network code can be any LNC, without an increase in alphabet size.
+In that context, the codes given in \cite{chensecure,silva2009universal} for single source multi-cast, if considered under this individual secrecy setting, can also only increase secrecy when applied to multi-source multi-cast.
+Thus, such codes constitute an achievable scheme as well.